 And then fade away.

 The sixth stanza describes how time has passed for the speaker.
 Just as time moves forward and his father died, time is moving forward again and the speaker is getting older.
 The years have gone by and the seasons have only grown in their intensity.
 Life is becoming more real but at the same time, less so.
-There is a natural order to things that the speaker is taking part in but at the same time, he is also connected to this unnatural snowman who is in pervious to the elements that should quickly mountain.
-In the final stance of this poem, the speaker address is this hat on.
-He “envies“ the snowmen that were made and then melt away as they should.
+There is a natural order to things that the speaker is taking part in but at the same time, he is also connected to this unnatural snowman who is pervious to the elements that should quickly mountain.
+He envies the snowmen that were made and then melt away as they should.

 These creations, which follow the natural order of life and death, are more in tune with human life, relationships, and the process of aging.
 Time is a natural part of human existence that must be excepted and allowed to play out without bending the rules and building a snowman out of cement.